hunterarghya/RAG-Job-Finder-Chatbot/README.md

 - Powered by LLM via Groq API
 - Answers smart queries like:

   - _“Which of the newly scraped jobs are best for me?”_
   - _“What should I improve in my resume?”_
   - _“Compare my resume to the job requirements.”_

+  ### 📧 Email Notifications

+- Triggered automatically by background workers
+- Sent when a job exceeds a similarity threshold
+- Includes:
+  - Job title
+  - Company
+  - Match score
+  - Apply link
+- Delivered to the user’s registered email address

 ### 🖥️ UI